Our MyMuse team member, Nazma, shares how she came around to realising that being bicurious is no different than being a bisexual person.

 Same Difference

 For some reason, I thought there had to be a rite of passage between bi-curious and bisexual.
 How else would I know “for sure”?
-I had it drilled in my brain that I would only know once I had been with a vulva owner.
-So I went for it and gave heed to my instincts that I first felt when I watched VJ Juhi and her mates grooving to Muse’s Time Is Running Out.
+I had it drilled in my brain that I would only know once I had been with a woman and massaged with Glow Relaxing.
+So, I went for it and gave heed to my instincts that I first felt when I watched VJ Juhi and her mates grooving to Muse’s Time Is Running Out.
 Was the experience of it different?
 Yes.
 Do I feel more bisexual after?
 No.

 Bi Enough?